kwong2/homecookd/README.md

 ```
 rake db:migrate
 ```
-When it is finished, open 2 separate tabs in your terminal use the following keys:
+When it is finished, open 2 separate tabs in your terminal using the following keys:

 ```
 Mac commmand + t